fernando-romulo-silva/ant-common-tasks/README.md

 # Install

-First of all, you need Java and Ant installed on your pc, with ANT_HOME and JAVA_HOME already configured. <br />
+First of all, you need Java, Maven, Graddle and Ant installed on your pc, with JAVA_HOME, M2_HOME, GRADLE_HOME and ANT_HOME already configured. <br />

 Then execute: